English

 Semester Hours 3

-This course studies Greek and Roman mythology and the influence of classical mythology on Western literature.
-Emphasis is placed on various classical myths and the impact on Western literature of these myths.
-Students will demonstrate an understanding of classical myths and their relationship to Western literature through tests and papers.
+This course examines Greek and Roman mythology, as well as its influence on Western literature.
+Emphasis is placed on various classical myths and the impact of these myths on Western literature.
+Students will demonstrate an understanding of classical myths and their connections to Western literature through tests and written assignments.

 ENR 098: Writing and Reading for College